Environmental Health and Safety

 Environmental Compliance

-University operations create air emissions that are regulated by the Environmental Protection Agency (EPA) and the Rhode Island Department of Environmental Management (RIDEM).
-EHS provides the University with the support and tools necessary to ensure that regulated activities with the potential to create air emissions are properly designed, operated and permitted in accordance with the requirements of the RIDEM and EPA.
+University operations generate air emissions that are regulated by the Environmental Protection Agency (EPA) and the Rhode Island Department of Environmental Management (RIDEM).

-Wastewater discharges from the University are regulated by the RI Department of Environmental Management (RIDEM) or the Narragansett Bay Commission (NBC) depending on the ultimate destination of the wastewater discharge.
+Wastewater discharges from the University are regulated by the RI Department of Environmental Management (RIDEM) as well as the Narragansett Bay Commission (NBC).

-Brown University manages oil on campus to minimize the potential risks of oil spills.
-The University maintains a Spill Prevention Control and Countermeasures (SPCC) plan that contains an accurate up‐to‐date inventory of oil‐containing devices and spill prevention procedures.
-There is also an inspection, maintenance and training program.
+Brown University manages oil on campus to minimize the potential risks of spills or releases to the environment.
+The University maintains a Spill Prevention Control and Countermeasures (SPCC) plan that outlines oil management and spill prevention procedures.
+EHS provides support to ensure compliance with oil storage regulations.

 Environmental Compliance Contacts